 Sponsors are very important to your gross proceeds.
 In the past, participants have created a tiered sponsor system, with names based on the concert theme.
-Click here for an example of a Sponsor Form.
 It’s up to you to determine what each sponsor level should include.

 Advertising and Marketing Successes

 Many different approaches have been used in marketing Jazz4Justice.
 A few examples include:

 - Post-concert Jam Session; invite local musicians of all ages to join the university’s musicians for a jam session after the concert

 - Pre- or Post-concert reception; bear in mind that this activity may require a license to serve alcohol.
 One way to offset cost is to obtain donations from local restaurants and cafes.

 - Encourage patrons to purchase multiple tickets and donate them to local middle- and high-school music programs, or to the Boys’/Girls’ Clubs or Scouts